 1. See lions in South Africa, Tanzania & Botswana

 Lion King > Tiger King.
 These infamous big cats are the ‘mane’ showstoppers.
 You’ll find prides across the grasslands and savannah of South Africa, Tanzania, and Botswana.
 So go for a full day game drive in Kruger National Park and keep your eyes peeled for The Big Five.
-We support and partner with the Blood Lions campaign, via TreadRight, to end canned hunting and commercial exploitation of wild species.
+We’ve supported and partnered with the Blood Lions campaign, via TreadRight, to end canned hunting and commercial exploitation of wild species.

 There’s NOTHING like seeing lions in their natural habitat – untouched, uncaged and just the way it’s meant to be.
 It’s such a humbling experience and something that we want future generations to be able to experience, time and time again.